Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 The physiology

-Hence, measuring HRV is an effective way to capture how our body is responding to stressors, regardless of the source (training, lifestyle, etc.).
+Hence, measuring HRV effectively captures how our body responds to stressors, regardless of the source (training, lifestyle, etc.).

-In particular, a reduction in certain HRV parameters (for example rMSSD, the one reported by most wearables out there) typically means that parasympathetic activity is reduced.
-Therefore, we have not fully recovered or in general, there is more stress on our body and we are unable to quickly jump back to our normal range.
+In particular, a reduction in specific HRV parameters (for example, rMSSD, the one reported by most wearables) typically means that parasympathetic activity is reduced.
+Therefore, we have not fully recovered, and in general, there is more stress on our bodies, and we cannot jump back to our standard range quickly.

 Note that our application of interest here is determining chronic physiological stress level, which derives from combined strong acute stressors (e.g. a hard workout, intercontinental travel) and long-lasting chronic stressors (e.g. work-related worries, etc.).